vcse59/Generative-AI/README.md

-# RAG (Retrieval-augmented generation) based application
+# RAG (Retrieval-augmented generation) based Gen AI application

 This is a Generative AI application using RAG (Retrieval-augmented generation) approach to use PDF as a knowledge source and process user query.